-To apply to use school facilities contact the Community Facilities Section at St. Catherine's Primary School.
+To apply to use school facilities contact the Community Facilities Section at Johnstone Town Hall.
 Contact details are in the important contacts section at the end of this handbook.

 The school is very conscious that it has an important role to play in the community and we encourage use of the school facilities by members of the community.
 There may be a charge for use of the school accommodation for certain activities.